jwaldimer/hackmetrix-abm-api/README.md

     }
   }
   ```
-2. Login: Create a new session for the user.
+**2. Login:** Create a new session for the user.
 It will rsponnd with a JWT for the authentication.
   ```
   POST /login
   ```